dannyli0109/leetcode_april_challenge/day3.md

 If you have figured out the O(n) solution, try coding another solution using the divide and conquer approach, which is more subtle.

+---

+- if accumulate value is less then zero, then, just drop it, otherwise, keep adding

 ```cs
 public class Solution {
     public int MaxSubArray(int[] nums) {